Ulrike Haage: The jazz years

 Ulrike Haage spent her childhood in Ruhr.
-She grew up listening to the big jazz record collection of her parents and trained to play piano listening to masters as Bill Evans and Thelonious Monk, improvising.
+She grew up listening to the jazz record collection of her parents and trained to play piano listening to masters as Bill Evans and Thelonious Monk, improvising.
 As a teenager she started singing and playing guitar in a garage-band.

 After studying music and music therapy at Musikhochschule Hamburg, she stayed on an taught improvisation and orchestra direction from 1985 to 1989.
 During this time she begins to compose and starts playing piano for the first German Female Jazz band: Reichlich Weiblich.
 While working with Peter Zadek on the theatre play Andi, she meets FM Einheit.
 With him, Alfred 23 Harth and Phil Minton, the group Vladimir Estragon is founded, where Ulrike begins to introduce electronic music.
 A year later, because of the departure of Alfred Harth, the quartet becomes the trio GOTO, with the vocal acrobatics of Phil Minton.